-There are several different credit reference agencies in the UK, including Experian and Equifax.
-It is a good idea to check as many of these agencies as possible to get a rounded picture of your credit score.
-Also, one of the agencies may be holding incorrect data.
-Checking with several agencies will help you identify any such discrepancies
+We recommend going to ether Experian and Equifax.
+It’s a good idea to use multiple agencies to get an average of the numbers for your credit score.
+Just using one agency might hold incorrect data.
+Checking with several agencies will help you identify any such discrepancies.

 Being on the electoral roll adds many points to your score.
-It indicates stability and lenders like that.
-Ensure your name gets spelled correctly and that it’s your current address is registered and not an old one.
-If not, it’s easy to do so online.
+It indicates stability and Lenders like that.
+Ensure your name spelled correctly and that it’s your current address, not an old one.
+However, if you are not registered, it’s easy to do so online.

 If you max out your card each month, that will reduce your score.
 Using a credit card and paying off the balance in full each month is preferable.
-It is indicating that you are good at managing your money.
+Not to mention, it is indicating that you are good at managing your money.
 Worst of all would be exceeding an agreed card limit or overdraft.
 Lenders want to know that you take your finances seriously.

 Quite often, it can appear that you are living in two places at the same time on your credit report.
-Because you may have forgotten to tell one of your credit providers that you have moved to a new house, check all addresses spelled correctly.
+Maybe you had forgotten to tell one of your credit providers that you have moved to a new house.
+Check all addresses have been spelled correctly.
 If you have lived in a flat, this can be tricky as the flat/apartment number can get formatted in different ways.

 You should contact the providers of store/credit cards you no longer use and get the account closed.
-In the short term, this can harm your score briefly as the credit reference cannot tell if it’s you are closing the account down or the provider.
-Do not worry, though, and it is one step back to take two forward.
-Which is a good thing to do to reduce your chance of falling victim for fraud should you not notice you have lost a card you do not use regularly.
+In the short term, this can harm your score briefly as the credit reference can’t tell if it’s you closing the account down or the provider.
+However don’t worry, it’s one step back to take two forward.
+Another good thing to do to reduce your chance of falling victim for fraud should you not notice you have lost a card you don’t use regularly.

 If you have a family member or ex-partner connected to you, then this could be affecting your score.
-You will not be able to get the financial association removed if the account is still live; however, to remove one of these links, you should contact the credit reference agencies and make a request.
+You won’t be able to get the financial association removed if the account is still live, in any case.
+To remove one of these links, you should contact the credit reference agencies and make a request.

-Many consumers feel that credit scoring is an unfair way of lenders assessing applications.
+Furthermore, many consumers had felt that credit scoring is an ‘unfair way’ of Lenders assessing applications.
 Lenders feel differently.
-It is much cheaper for them to operate this way, and computers give out more consistent outcomes.
+It is much cheaper for them to operate this way.